pjago/CEE0099/README.md

-The master branch is reserved for PIC 16f877a code, that controls the DC Fan.
+The "master" branch is reserved for PIC 16f877a code, that interfaces with the DC Fan.

-If your looking for the application code, change branch to "degrau".
+If you're looking for the matlab application code, checkout the "degrau" branch.